Take, Burn or Destroy

 Summary of Take, Burn or Destroy Summary of Take, Burn or Destroy Reviews for Take, Burn or Destroy An Excerpt from Take, Burn or Destroy

-Master and Commander Charles Hayden returns in the riveting new seafaring adventure from the bestselling author.
+Master and Commander Charles Hayden returns in the riveting seafaring adventure by bestselling author S. Thomas Russell.

-1794, the height of the French Revolution—Charles Hayden sets off aboard the ill-fated HMS Themis with orders to destroy a French frigate sailing from Le Havre and to gather intelligence from a royalist spy.
-On discovering French plans for an imminent invasion of England, Hayden must return to Portsmouth to give warning before it’s too late.
+In 1794, the French Revolution rages, and Charles Hayden sets off aboard the HMS Themis with orders to destroy a French frigate and to gather intelligence from a royalist spy.
+Upon discovering French plans for an imminent invasion of England, Hayden must return to Portsmouth to raise the alarm before it’s too late.

 Praise for TAKE, BURN OR DESTROY